Reporting the Approaches to Learning

-I created this document to support staff when reporting their students’ progress in the approaches to learning of communication, research, self-management, social and thinking skills.
+I created this document to support staff when reporting their students’ progress in the approaches to learning of communication, research, self-management, social and thinking skills for both the MYP and the DP.
 In a school I previously worked at we assessed students against the International Baccalaureate’s expectations every half term.
 Our report included an explanation of each approach to learning and how the International Baccalaureate judges students against them.
 Reporting on the students’ progress on reports raises the status of the approaches to learning both with the students and with their parents.

 The approaches to learning reports are based on the student`s ability to demonstrate each approach to learning rather than give them an attainment level.
 The document below is used to support staff as they build up a picture of the students` approaches to learning skills through a range of tasks throughout the term.